gaehlerm/SoftwareEngineering/README.md

 ## Summary

 As a summary I want to emphasize again the tremendous importance of abstraction levels.
 Different abstraction levels are the only reason we are able to understand highly complex systems.
 And it’s your job to define the abstraction levels for your code.
+Avoid mixing different levels of abstraction.

 # 7. Interfaces